 Although individuals with darker skin have some natural protection against sunburn, the extent of protection depends on the amount of pigmentation.
 Irregardless, it is important to protect your skin year round, especially when spending prolonged periods outside.
 Though a sun protection factor (SPF) of 15 may work, depending on the extent of sun exposure, the American Academy of Dermatology (AAD) recommends a sunscreen product with a SPF of 30, and with broad spectrum protection.
 This indicates protection against both the sun’s ultraviolet longer (UVA) and shorter (UVB) waves.
 Furthermore, some sunscreen ingredients are better than others.
 The Environmental Working Group (EWG) cautions against sunscreen products with retinoids (vitamin A related) as in conjunction with sunlight, this can pose health risks.
 Whereas other ingredients such as titanium dioxide and zinc oxide are better.
 There are many sunscreen products from black owned brands.
 Accordingly, you can review the descriptions, ingredients, and SPF levels to decide which products (whether for the face or body) work best for you.
 See the product links below.

-- Alaffia offers a daily face cream with broad spectrum protection (SPF 15).
+- Alaffia offers a daily face lotion with broad spectrum protection (SPF 15).

 - Blk + GRN offers a broad spectrum tinted mineral sunscreen for the face by Unsun (SPF 30).
 A broad spectrum black girl sunscreen (SPF 30) is also offered.

 - Bolden offers a hydrating broad spectrum SPF 30 brightening moisturizer as a part of their facial line of products.

 - Clear Essence offers a moisturizing body lotion (SPF 15), and a moisturizing skin milk (body toning lotion) with a SPF of 15 that protects against UVA and UVB sunlight.